malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	    #
 	    #-----------------------------------------------------------------------------------

-	Composing the below circuit from 2 different XORS
+      ii) Composing the below circuit from 2 different XORS
 	    #
 	    #                           a b c | out
 	    #     a --o------- a        0 0 0 | 0